kdgregory/aws-misc/python/s3/README.md

 # S3

 This module provides utilities for performing common S3 tasks.
+All functions are exposed at the root of the module.

-## list_keys
+## list_keys()

 Generator function that returns one object key at a time, invoking the `ListObjectsV2` API as needed.